-During the attempted coup, Man Niang is killed (while she tries to kill Ming Lan’s son) and Lady Qin realizing she had been outplayed by Gu Ting Ye kills herself.
-The Dowager Empress (after the failed coup) realizes that the new Emperor is far more competent than she thought and finally cedes all her power over (its sad that so many lives had to be lost for her to realize this).
+During the attempted coup, Man Niang is killed (after attempting to kill Tuan-er, Ming Lan’s son) and Lady Qin realizing she had been outplayed by Gu Ting Ye kills herself.
+The Dowager Empress (after the failed coup) realizes that the new Emperor is far more competent than she thought and finally cedes all her power over to him (its sad that so many lives had to be lost for her to realize this).

-Another pivotal moment was Rong’er calling Ming Lan “mum” (*tears*).
+An important moment was Rong’er calling Ming Lan “mum” (*tears*) at the end of episode 72.
 Ming Lan obviously moved was even more resolute in protecting her new family.
-There was a real moment relief and triumph when Gu Ting Ye comes through the gates of the manor to Ming Lan’s side.
+And of course there was a real moment of relief and triumph when Gu Ting Ye comes through the gates of the manor back to Ming Lan’s side.
+OMG.
 I truly love this couple.

-The final scene was also exquisitely done (and I don’t say that about many Chinese dramas) — Ming Lan is surrounded by her loved ones and living a peaceful life.
-Finally, fulfilling the wish of her mother and grandmother.
+The final scene was perfect (and I don’t say that about many Chinese dramas) — Ming Lan is surrounded by her loved ones and living the peaceful life her grandmother always wanted for her.

-Aside from that objection, I absolutely adored The Story of Ming Lan and will be re-watching it.
+Aside from that objection, I absolutely adored The Story of Ming Lan and will most definitely be re-watching it.

 What did you think of The Story of Ming Lan?